Month: May 2020

 The Binding: Not as Magical As I’d Hoped [Wyrd & Wonder Review]

 Books are dangerous things in Collins’s alternate universe, a place vaguely reminiscent of 19th-century England.
 It’s a world in which people visit book binders to rid themselves of painful or treacherous memories.
-Once their stories have been told and are […]
+Once their stories have been told and are bound between the pages of a book, the slate is wiped clean and their memories lose the power to hurt or haunt them.
+After having suffered some sort of mental […]

 J.R.R.
 Tolkien ed. by Peter Hunt [Talkin’ About Tolkien]